By:

 San Juan La Laguna

-On the lake’s western side, San Juan La Laguna is home to the indigenous Tz’utujil Maya people, who preserve their traditional way of life.
-The town is recognized for its vibrant murals reflecting local culture and history, as well as beautiful handwoven textiles crafted using natural dyes.
+On the lake’s western side, San Juan La Laguna is home to the indigenous Tz’utujil Maya people, who work hard to preserve their traditional way of life.
+If you have the chance to visit, take some time to look at the murals and try the local coffee!

 Santiago Atitlán

 As the largest town along Lake Atitlán’s shores, Santiago Atitlán is also home to the Tz’utujil Maya people.
-Here, visitors can experience the lively marketplace filled with local crafts and fresh produce.
-Be sure to visit the church of Santiago Apostol, which combines Catholic and Mayan beliefs, and the nearby Cerro de Oro, a hill offering panoramic views of the region.
+Your first stop here should be the marketplace filled with local crafts and fresh produce—also be sure to visit the church of Santiago Apostol, which combines Catholic and Mayan beliefs; and the nearby Cerro de Oro, a hill offering panoramic views of the region.

 San Pedro La Laguna

-Located at the base of San Pedro Volcano, San Pedro La Laguna has become a popular destination for backpackers due to its affordable prices, energetic nightlife, and fantastic outdoor activities.
-The village offers stunning views of Lake Atitlán, and visitors can enjoy kayaking, hiking, or horseback riding to further appreciate the area.
+At the base of San Pedro Volcano is San Pedro La Laguna, which has become a popular destination for backpackers due to its affordable prices, nightlife, and outdoor activities.
+The village has amazing views of Lake Atitlán, and you can try kayaking, hiking, or horseback riding to further appreciate the area.

 Lake Atitlán Activities for Travelers